magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 8. Click **Save Config**.
 7. Repeat these tasks as many times as necessary to create your store views.

+{% endcollapsible %}

-### Change the website's base URL
+## Change the website's base URL

-To change the website's base URL:
+{%collapsible To change the website's base URL: %}

 1. In the Admin, click **Stores** > Settings > **Configuration** > **Web**.
 2. From the **Store View** list at the top of the page, click the name of one of your sites as the following figure shows.